 Brings back memories.
 Have you ever been searching for something and then happen to come across a book that you forgot about?
 That old ‘Of Mice and Men’ book that you had to study hours on end for your literature class.
 The book with the suncream stains from your holiday in France 5 years ago.
 Or the barely glued together book that your Grandmother gave you when you were a child.
 Books will always bring back memories for people.

 Easier to find your place.
-There is nothing is worse than that dreaded gutted feeling you get when you lose your place in a book, especially in an E-book.
-Trying to refind your place in an E-book is nigh on impossible, and the endless button clicking that comes with it, blimey.
+There is nothing is worse than that dreaded gutted feeling you get when you lose your place in a book, especially in an eBook vs a Printed Book.
+Trying to refind your place in an eBook is nigh on impossible, and the endless button clicking that comes with it, blimey.
 However, with a paperback book, you can quickly flip through the pages and find your place in a matter of minutes.

 You’re supporting bookshops.
 For most book lovers, book shops will most definitely be one of their most favourite places to be.
 The knowledge, the smell, and not to mention the hoards of books that are available.
 Without the books and the people buying them, places like this wouldn’t exist.